 Through these supplemental programs, students can take advanced, unique classes that allow them to be appropriately challenged and learn more about a topic of interest to them.
 However, if you live far from Northwestern, you may be limited to participating in online and summer programs.

+There are tons of benefits to participating in NUMATS' programs!
 These courses can help you connect with other gifted students and will push you to rise to your full potential.
 In addition, you get to test out subjects you're interested in (such as playwriting or rocket science) at a young age to see if you might want to pursue a career in that field.
 It's great to get this exposure at a younger age rather than wasting time and money in college debating what you should major in.

-For students in high school, you also can get access to AP courses online for which you can get college credit.
+For students in high school, you can also get access to AP courses online for which you can get college credit.
 If you've never heard of AP, learn more about AP classes in our other guide.

-I’d highly recommend doing NUMATS if you qualify and can afford it.
+With all of that said: we highly recommend doing NUMATS if you qualify and can afford it.

 How To Apply and Application Requirements